AdobeDocs/experience-manager-65.en/help/assets/manage-assets.md

 If an asset has annotations or it has been subjected to a review workflow, you can print the asset along with annotations and review status as a PDF file for offline review.

 You can also choose to print only the annotations or review status.

+>[!NOTE]
+>
+>You can select multiple annotations while printing the annotated asset as PDF.

 To print the annotations and review status, click **[!UICONTROL Print]** and follow the instructions in the wizard.
 The **[!UICONTROL Print]** option appears in the toolbar only when the asset has at least one annotation or review status assigned to it.